alfredtorch/edward/Hardware.md

 # Electronics

 ## Green House - Terra
-With this device, you can easily interact with your agricultural setup and start controlling actuators to grow
+This board is design to interact with your agricultural setup and start controlling actuators to help producing food.

 Features:
 ESP32-based
-Many configuration possible (Solder Jumper)
-Tasmota and Esphome Compatible
+Many PIN configuration possible (Solder Jumper) Tasmota and Esphome Compatible
 Open Source
 On Board Power Regulator